alexciobanu7/cybersecurity-notes/Dancing-HTB.md

 Typing ls i found two directories.
 One for Amy.J and one for James.P

-In the Amy.J one i found the flag
+In the James.P one i found the flag